Ice Rule Engine Detailed Guide

 @Override

-protected boolean doRoamResult(IceRoam roam) { //You need to implement doRoamResult (that is, your own business content)
+protected boolean doRoamResult(IceRoam roam) { // Implement doRoamResult (your business logic)

-Integer uid = roam.getMulti(key); //Get the uid of the user who needs to issue the balance from roam
+Integer uid = roam.getMulti(key); // Get the uid from roam

 if (uid == null || value <= 0) {